What is a wound infection?

 - Lymphangitis, a red line originating from the wound and leading to swollen tender lymph glands draining the affected area.

-Surgical site infections do not include stitch abscesses, episiotomy infections, newborn circumcision scars, or infected burn wounds.
+Surgical site infections do not include a stitch abscess, episiotomy infection, newborn circumcision scar, or infected thermal burn wound.

 Wound infections are caused by the deposition and multiplication of microorganisms in the surgical site of a susceptible host.
 There are a number of ways microorganisms can get into wounds.